 West Nile Virus »

-Illinois communities face a seasonal mosquito nuisance and the potential of mosquito-borne disease each year.
-The method to reduce that potential is an ongoing mosquito control program.
-Our mosquito abatement program is a township wide service, which has been in place since 1977, making it one of the longest standing and most comprehensive abatement programs in DuPage County.
-In 1999, Bloomingdale Township became one of the first townships in Illinois to provide complete mosquito control for all incorporated and unincorporated residents.
+Seasonally, mosquito populations cause both a major nuisance and the potential of mosquito-borne diseases throughout Illinois.
+To help combat these, the Township has an ongoing mosquito abatement program.
+Our abatement program has been in place since 1977, making it one of the longest standing and most comprehensive abatement programs in DuPage County.
+In 1999, Bloomingdale Township became one of the first townships in Illinois to provide township-wide coverage, providing mosquito control for all the incorporated and the unincorporated residents.

-This service is provided with a contract between Clarke Environmental Mosquito Management, Inc. and Bloomingdale Township.
-Typically spraying begins in the spring and continues at regular intervals throughout the year until late fall, dependent on weather conditions and testing.
-However, if residents are experiencing unusually high levels of infestation, there is a mosquito hotline to call Clarke directly at (800) 942-2555.
+This service is provided by a contract between Clarke Environmental Mosquito Management, Inc. and Bloomingdale Township.
+Typically spraying begins in the spring and continues at regular intervals throughout the year until late fall, dependent on weather conditions and testing results.
+Clarke has created a fantastic user portal at Mosquito Portal, allowing any resident to report unusually high annoyance levels, areas of standing water, or even to register for service notifications by text or email.
+Additionally, Clarke has a mosquito hotline available directly at (800) 942-2555.